What is employee turnover?

 First-year turnover rate

-- Calculate the total number of employee separations – both voluntary and involuntary – within a 12-month time period.
+- Calculate: Total number of employee separations within a 12-month period

-- Divide: (# of separated employees who worked at the company less than 1 year ) by (# of all separations)
+- Divide: (# of separated employees who worked at the company less than 1 year ) / (# of all separations)

-Example: During the 2019 fiscal year, five new hires left the company and seven employees left the company (total separations).
+- Calculate: During 2022, five new hires and seven employees left the company (total separations)

 Tips for reducing employee turnover rates

-If you find that your turnover rate is particularly high and includes top performers, here are some tips to consider to reduce turnover and increase overall employee job satisfaction:
+If your turnover rate is overly high, here are some tips to increase overall employee job satisfaction and improve retention:

 1. Improve your hiring strategy and onboarding process